Leadership Team:

 Nicola Brooks

-Nicola Brooks is an experienced SEND and mainstream teacher who now specialises in staff development.
-Nicola’s values of collaboration and life-long learning guide her leadership of professional learning across the Academy.
+Nicola Brooks is an experienced SEND and mainstream leader who specialises in staff development, partnerships and leadership development.
+Nicola's values of collaboration and life-long learning guide her leadership of professional learning across the Academy.
 Nicola oversees the many hubs, networks and partnerships that the Academy is involved in.
 Nicola builds relationships with other education partners and professionals to optimise opportunities to share, learn and collaborate.
-Nicola’s belief in teacher-led, grassroots CPD helped lead to the inception of A-Fest.
+Nicola's belief in teacher-led, grassroots CPD helped lead to the inception of A-Fest.
 Described by her colleagues as caring, thoughtful and driven Nicola is committed to helping all staff achieve their best.
 Nicola holds a MEd with Distinction in Educational Leadership in Management.
 Her dissertation focused on the identity, relationships and skills of middle leaders.
 She is currently studying for the NPQSL.

 -

-Liz BurnsHead of Therapy and Designated Safeguarding Lead
+Liz BurnsHead of Therapy

 Liz Burns